rafaelcastrocouto/torrent-web-tools/README.md

 Either the magnet link or the browser link can be used in Maelstrom to view the page.

 If you don't have an index.html in the torrent directory, you will receive a warning message.

+### Seeding

+Once you've generated a torrent, you'll need to seed it in order for other people to view its contents.
+To do so, add the torrent to uTorrent, set to find the files in their original location.

+Note that seeding a torrent using clients other than uTorrent or BitTorrent may result in it not being reachable in the Maelstorm browser via magnet link.